 - AUDIO OUT — Two RCA jacks; red is the right channel.
 Output to headphones (or optional headphone amplifier).

 - POWER — USB-C jack to connect to a power supply.

 - USB — Not specifically labeled above, to the left of the "NET" port

 Note: Don't connect the power supply until the end!

 1. Connect the Ethernet Cable

-Plug one end of the ethernet cable into the device’s ethernet port.
+Plug one end of the ethernet cable into the ethernet port on the JackTrip Bridge.

 Connect the other end of the Ethernet cable to your Internet router or switch.

-If you have a network switch that is connected to your router via Ethernet cables, it’s OK to plug the device into that.
+If you have a network switch that is connected to your router via Ethernet cables, it’s OK to plug the Bridge into that.

 Note: do not use any form of WiFi extender or ethernet bridge device, as this will add significant latency and jitter that degrades audio quality.